RiqqiAmru/motorkawanku-be/README.md

 ## DEV NOTE

--   there are a register button in the welcome page (delete?) that [feat:admin]
+-   [] there are a register button in the welcome page (delete?) that [feat:admin]
+-   [] users cannot change their name because its determined the kumuh location